At a glance

 Blooom has four plans: a bare-bones free analysis that merely delivers a taste of Blooom’s capabilities, and three paid plans that offer varying levels of hands-on service.

-Blooom’s free analysis gives users an idea of how Blooom can help them lower investing fees to pique their interest in the paid turnkey solution.
+Blooom’s free portfolio analysis gives users an idea of how Blooom can help them lower investing fees to pique their interest in the paid turnkey solution.
 It’s a one-time service provided at no cost to the customer and includes:

 - Investment Fee Analysis.
 After you’ve created a Blooom account, answered some questions about your time horizon and risk tolerance, and securely linked your retirement plan, Blooom goes to work analyzing the contents of your portfolio.
-This analysis includes a detailed comparison of the fees charged by your current investments against fees charged by other plan options not presently held in your portfolio.
+This analysis includes a detailed comparison of the fees charged by your current retirement investments against fees charged by other investment options not presently held in your portfolio.

 - Mutual Fund and ETF Analysis.
 Blooom also analyzes your retirement portfolio’s component funds, determining whether your portfolio is weighted in line with your stated retirement goals, expected retirement age, and investing style.
 Like the investment fee analysis, this part of the process is largely automated — it’s not clear that a human ever personally reviews your portfolio.